 While reading a 1963 copy of Mosaics: Design, Construction and Assembly by British mosaicist, Robert Williamson, I discovered Pablo Picasso’s mid-century mosaics.
 Williamson published several pages of these works, some of which are reproduced in this article.
 Picasso (1881-1973) is renowned for his extraordinary artistic experiments in painting, sculpture, printmaking, ceramics, collage and even stage design; but I’d never heard Picasso’s name associated with mosaics.
 I’m excited to report he did not leave this stone unturned, collaborating with mosaicist Hjalmar Boyesen, who executed Picasso’s designs.

 According to a Dorset (UK) newspaper article, artist Hjalmar Boyesen and Picasso became acquainted when Boyesen served as an American soldier during the liberation of Paris in August, 1944.
-Picasso’s first major mosaic work in this medium was the 1.5 ft. x 4 ft. plaque shown below.
-Though the photo is in black and white, Williamson’s accompanying description states, ”it has been done in six shades of grey, one large area of white, and several smaller areas of color.”
-The inspiration for this design seems to have been taken from a filmstrip or photographer’s contact sheet.
-The Cannes Film Festival, the many celebrities who visited his Cannes studio, and Picasso’s own cause célèbre were undoubtedly influencing his work.
+Picasso’s first major mosaic work was the 1.5 ft. x 4 ft. plaque shown below.
+Though the photo was in black and white, Williamson’s accompanying description states, ”it has been done in six shades of grey, one large area of white, and several smaller areas of color.”
+To my observation, the inspiration for this design references a filmstrip or photographer’s contact sheet.
+The Cannes Film Festival, the many celebrities who visited Picasso’s Cannes studio, and Picasso’s own cause célèbre were undoubtedly influencing his work.

 Cote d’Azur in the 1950s

 The decade after the World War II was a very prolific time for Picasso.
 It was in the Cote d’Azur he began drawing on the Mediterranean sources that had inspired him in earlier years.
 The warm, sunlit coast and a return to family life renewed Picasso’s inspiration after the devastation of the war years.
-In the mid-50s, Picasso was living in the villa La Galloise, located in the village of Vallauris outside of Cannes in the south of France.
+In the mid-50s, Picasso was living in the villa La Galloise, located in the village of Vallauris, outside of Cannes in the south of France.
 From 1943 to 1953 he lived with painter, Françoise Gilot, (b.
-1921 -) with whom he had two children, Claude born in 1947 and Paloma in 1949.
+1921 – UPDATE: d.
+June 2023) with whom he had two children, Claude born in 1947 and Paloma in 1949.
 They never married because Picasso’s former wife would not grant a divorce.
-Yet by 1953, Gilot had had enough, took the children and left Picasso.
-He was angry, as Gilot was his first (and only) partner to leave him.
+Yet by 1953, Gilot had had enough of Picasso’s infidelities, and left Picasso taking the children with her.
+He was angry—Gilot was his first (and only) partner to leave him.
 Not to be undone, Picasso had set his eye on yet another young lover…

 Picasso’s mosaic panels were executed by Boyesen, assisted by an emerging British sculptor, Ralph Brown, who was on a study sabbatical in Italy that year and came to Cannes to work in Boyesen’s atelier.
 That summer in Cannes, the young sculptor was making his way around the Italian and Paris art scene, meeting Giacometti and many Italian sculptors of the day.
 The famous sculptor Henry Moore collected some of Brown’s early works and helped to launch his life long art career.
 Ralph Brown went on to teach at the Royal College of Art and maintained a life long sculpting career.